kumbulanit/t-sql/tech company/untitled/Module 9/Lesson1_Using_Aggregate_Functions.md

     -- REVENUE METRICS using SUM
     FORMAT(SUM(p.Budget), 'C0') AS TotalContractValue,
-    FORMAT(SUM(CASE WHEN p.Status = 'Completed' THEN p.Budget ELSE 0 END), 'C0') AS CompletedRevenue,
+    FORMAT(SUM(CASE WHEN p.IsActive = 'Completed' THEN p.Budget ELSE 0 END), 'C0') AS CompletedRevenue,
-    FORMAT(SUM(CASE WHEN p.Status = 'Active' THEN p.Budget ELSE 0 END), 'C0') AS ActivePipelineValue,
+    FORMAT(SUM(CASE WHEN p.IsActive = 'Active' THEN p.Budget ELSE 0 END), 'C0') AS ActivePipelineValue,

     -- PROJECT VOLUME using COUNT
     COUNT(p.ProjectID) AS TotalProjects,
-    COUNT(CASE WHEN p.Status = 'Completed' THEN 1 END) AS CompletedProjects,
+    COUNT(CASE WHEN p.IsActive = 'Completed' THEN 1 END) AS CompletedProjects,
-    COUNT(CASE WHEN p.Status = 'Active' THEN 1 END) AS ActiveProjects,
+    COUNT(CASE WHEN p.IsActive = 'Active' THEN 1 END) AS ActiveProjects,
-    COUNT(CASE WHEN p.Status = 'Planning' THEN 1 END) AS ProjectsInPlanning,
+    COUNT(CASE WHEN p.IsActive = 'Planning' THEN 1 END) AS ProjectsInPlanning,

     -- AVERAGE METRICS for business intelligence
     FORMAT(AVG(p.Budget), 'C0') AS AverageProjectValue,
-    FORMAT(AVG(CASE WHEN p.Status = 'Completed' THEN p.Budget END), 'C0') AS AvgCompletedProjectValue,
+    FORMAT(AVG(CASE WHEN p.IsActive = 'Completed' THEN p.Budget END), 'C0') AS AvgCompletedProjectValue,

     -- STATISTICAL ANALYSIS using MIN/MAX
     FORMAT(MIN(p.Budget), 'C0') AS SmallestProject,